 During the last fourteen years, the network has grown rapidly.
 Yearly conferences have attracted a growing number of people around the world to share experiences and discuss the problematics of screenwriting research.

-In May 2015, the SRN also widened the geographic spread of its conferences to Latin America, with a Special Conference in Santiago, Chile.
+In May 2015, the SRN also widened the geographic spread of its conferences to Latin America, with an inaugural regional, Special Conference in Santiago, Chile.
 Due to the COVID-19 pandemic, the 13th SRN Annual Conference, originally due to take place in 2020 in Oxford (UK), was replaced by the SRN2021 Seminar Series Online, still based in Oxford.
+The Network is planning another regional conference in Florianopolis, Brasil, in 2026.
+WATCH THIS SPACE for more information.